Purpose of the document

 - The services are associated with a versioning system that can update them in a completely seamless way for the merchant systems that connect to them

 For payment, if you use Sips Office , you have chosen to capture your customers' payment data yourself before sending them to Sips Office .
-Therefore, you will have to develop the interfacing with your client, and handle the security and regulatory aspects accordingly.
+Therefore, you will have to develop the interfacing with your customers, and handle the security and regulatory aspects accordingly.

 For transaction management, operations (refunds, cancellations, etc.) are always carried out using transaction aliases, which enables you not to use or keep sensitive data (card numbers, account numbers), thus freeing you from PCI DSS constraints.